-8. Market Assessment Requirement
+10. Market Assessment Requirement

-Most Homebuyer and Rental housing development projects (includes acquisition, rehabilitation, new construction, down payment assistance) awarded HOME funds will be required to have a Market Assessment.
+Most Homebuyer and Rental housing development projects (including acquisition, rehabilitation, new construction, down payment assistance) awarded HOME funds will be required to have a Market Assessment.
 For HOME-funded direct homebuyer assistance that is not part of a HOME-funded development activity, and homeowner rehabilitation activities, a market assessment is not required.

-It must be completed by the applicant (or consultant hired by the applicant) and submitted at the time of application for funding or before the commitment of funds.
+It must be completed by the applicant (or consultant hired by the applicant) and submitted at the time of application for funding or after a conditional commitment of funds but before a contract with Kitsap County is executed.
 Block Grant Program staff will review the Market Assessment to determine:

-- If a need for the type and number of housing units has been convincingly demonstrated; - If the developer/program will be able to sell the planned homebuyer units prior to the six-month deadline: - If the developer/program will be able to lease-up the planned rental units as expected, e.g. within the timeframe specified in the project pro-forma; - If the development will adversely impact existing affordable housing developments.
+- If a need for the type and number of housing units has been convincingly demonstrated. - If the developer/program will be able to sell the planned homebuyer units prior to the six-month deadline. - If the developer/program will be able to lease up the planned rental units as expected, e.g., within the timeframe specified in the project pro-forma. - If the development will adversely impact existing affordable housing developments.